 1 in 10 Americans will have a seizure at some point in their life.
 It can take place at any time, in any place.
 Education and awareness are the best ways to make sure our community is safe for all individuals with epilepsy.
-As such, the EFEPA is proud to offer epilepsy first aid and awareness training’s to your school to educate his or her classroom, teachers, school nurse and administration.
+As such, the EFEPA is proud to offer epilepsy first aid and awareness training to your school to educate students, teachers, school nurse and administration.
 These programs are free of charge and are conducted by an EFEPA Staff person or trained volunteer.

 If you’d like more information click here to fill out our contact form.

 Project School Alert is one of the Foundation’s signature programs funded by the Pennsylvania Department of Health uniquely designed to increase epilepsy awareness by educating classrooms on the signs and symptoms of seizures as well as first aid.
 In doing so, Project School Alert creates safer, more welcoming communities for students and teachers alike.
 As parents, you keep your child safe at home.
 Here’s the chance to let the EFEPA make them safe at school.
 ACT 48 and continuing education credits are available for teachers and school nurses.

 Project School Alert includes: